-All our recommended grip sizes are based off Moe’s grip size and correlated to different hand sizes.
-For example, Moe had a medium cadet hand size and his grip size (on his clubs we have and when Todd measured his grip size when he played golf with Moe) would equate to a mid size grip with 2 additional wraps under the lower hand, 0 under the upper.
+All our recommended grip sizes are based on Moe’s grip size and correlated to different hand sizes.
+For example, Moe had a medium cadet hand size and his grip size (on his clubs we have and when Todd measured his grip size when he played golf with Moe) would equate to a mid-size grip with 2 additional wraps under the lower hand, 0 under the upper.

 Please see our chat at: http://swinglikemoe.com/index.php?pr=Free_Club_Fitting&=SID (middle of the page).